Astros ship Ken Giles to Toronto for suspended Roberto Osuna

 HOUSTON, Texas (KTRK) --Ken Giles' turbulent stay with the Astros is ending, with the team trading away the one-time closing pitcher in exchange for Toronto Blue Jays hurler Roberto Osuna.

 The team announced the trade on Monday.
 It was also first reported by The Athletic.
+David Paulino and Hector Perez have also been shipped to Toronto.

 Ken Giles going from #Astros to #BlueJays in Osuna deal, source says.— Ken Rosenthal (@Ken_Rosenthal) July 30, 2018